 A new system is designed in order to improve operator's convenience and match up with marketing trend.
-That is what is called a finger tip or mini- lever system.
-The system is to apply electric levers and proportional valve instead of mechanical levers and MCV.
+The system is to apply electric joystick and proportional valve instead of mechanical levers and MCV.
 The attachments are operated as controlling the solenoid of a proportional valve according to the voltage of an electric lever.